nevanscott/uxui0120/_projects/wellness.md

 Prototype
 ---------

-For this project, use Sketch and Invision to make a mid-fidelity version of your prototype.
+For this project, use Sketch to make a mid-fidelity version of your prototype.

 - Stick to black and white <small>(use 1 shade of grey if needed)</small>
 - Just use 1 font <small>(probably Avenir or Helvetica)</small>
 - Use representative text content <small>(no lorem ipsum)</small>
 - Use boxes with Xs in place of images

-**Tip:** If you haven't set it up already, use the [Craft plugin](https://www.invisionapp.com/craft) for Sketch to make it easier to sync your Sketch artboards to Invision.
+**Tip:** If you decide to use InVision, use the [Craft plugin](https://www.invisionapp.com/craft) for Sketch to make it easier to sync your Sketch artboards to Invision.

 Suggested Roadmap